Griffon26/taserver/README.md

 10. If the game server is running behind a router you'll need to forward ports 7777/UDP, 7778/UDP and 9002/UDP to the game server.

+    **Do not manually open these ports in the firewall on the machine where the game server runs, otherwise votekick may not work correctly. taserver itself will manage the firewall rules**

 11. Start the game server launcher by running the `start_game_server_launcher.py` script in the root of this repository.